Icelandic moss plant. For the cardiovascular system. Use for cough

 • boiling water (250 ml), honey to taste.

 This tea is drunk at least 3 times a day.
-A hot drink relieves a person's condition with pneumonia, bronchitis and colds, you can combine this tool with complex treatment ailment.
+A hot drink alleviates a person’s condition with pneumonia, bronchitis and colds, you can combine this remedy with complex treatment illness.

 Lichen plants are perceived by many as a weed crop.
-The rest are simply indifferent to them, considering moss an indispensable attribute of cold regions.
-But there are those who know about the healing properties of representatives of the botanical class of lichens, among which cetraria or Icelandic moss is especially valued.
+Others are simply indifferent to them, considering moss an indispensable attribute of cold regions.
+But there are also those who know about the healing properties of representatives of the botanical class of lichens, among which cetraria or Icelandic moss is especially valued.
 It is worth talking about her wonderful qualities in detail.

 Morphological description

-Icelandic moss is a lichen plant common on the European continent, as well as in Australia and Africa.
-Like all lichens, cetraria chooses tree stumps, rocky surfaces or soil for the substrate.
-It can be found in pine forests, tundra, mountainous areas, but cetraria also grows in swampy areas.
-A favorite place for her are sandstones and peat bogs, grassy slopes or well-lit mountain ranges.
-Wherein cetraria grows only in conditions of high ecological cleanliness.
+Icelandic moss is a lichen plant native to the European continent, as well as Australia and Africa.
+Like all lichens, Cetraria chooses tree stumps, rocky surfaces or soil for its substrate.
+It can be found in pine forests, tundras, and mountainous areas, but cetraria also grows in swampy areas.
+Its favorite places are sandstones and peat bogs, grassy slopes or well-lit mountain ranges.
+Wherein Cetraria grows only in conditions of high ecological purity.

-Icelandic lichen is a perennial plant that has a palmate shape.
-Its leaves look like flat narrow ribbons twisting into different parts.
-The color and shape of the moss depends on the conditions in which it grows, and varies from brown to green and even whitish-beige.
+Icelandic lichen is a perennial plant with a palmate shape.
+Its leaves look like flat, narrow ribbons twisting into different parts.
+The color and shape of moss depends on the conditions in which it grows, and varies from brown to green and even whitish-beige.

 Cetraria reproduces vegetatively, asexually and sexually and grows extremely slowly, which distinguishes it from other representatives of lichens.

-For medicinal purposes, the thallus of the plant is used, harvested mainly in the fall.
-The cleaned Icelandic moss is dried in industrial conditions or natural method(on air).
-Dried lichen retains its healing properties for 24 months if stored in a dry and cool place.
+The thallus of the plant, harvested mainly in the fall, is used for medicinal purposes.
+Purified Icelandic moss is dried under industrial conditions or natural method(on air).
+Dried lichen retains its healing properties for 24 months if stored in a cool, dry place.

 Chemical composition

-It is possible to understand why lichen has healing properties by carefully studying its chemical composition.
+You can understand why lichen has healing properties by carefully studying its chemical composition.
 It has been established that plant tissues contain elements that exhibit biological activity.
-Most often, water preparations are prepared from it, since this method of processing Icelandic moss contributes to the active transition of glucose, carbohydrates and nutrients into a liquid.
+Most often, aqueous preparations are prepared from it, since this method of processing Icelandic moss promotes the active transition of glucose, carbohydrates and nutrients into liquid.

-high nutritional value cetraria is also explained with scientific point vision: the thallus contains approximately 80% polysaccharides.
-At the same time, the use of the plant significantly improves peristalsis and the condition of the gastrointestinal mucosa, which is explained by the presence of chitin in it, which exhibits the qualities of a sorbent.
+High nutritional value cetraria is also explained with scientific point vision: the thallus contains approximately 80% polysaccharides.
+At the same time, the use of the plant noticeably improves peristalsis and the condition of the gastrointestinal mucosa, which is explained by the presence of chitin in it, which exhibits the qualities of a sorbent.

 The bitter taste of Icelandic moss is the result of the presence of lichen organic acids in its tissues.